 \section{Introduction}

-For a variety defined over a field $K$, a basic question is whether it has points defined over $K$, and, if so, what can be said about this set of points.
-If $K$ is the function field of a smooth curve, these questions have nice geometric interpretations.
-An example is that of \em weak approximation\em.
-Geometrically, it can be formulated as follows.
+For a variety defined over a field $F$, a basic question is whether it has points defined over $F$, and, if so, what properties do these points satisfy.
+One such property that has been extensively studied with different techniques over various fields is the weak approximation principle: for any finite set of places of $F$ and points of $X$ over these places, is there an $F$-rational point of $X$ which approximates these points arbitrarily closely?
+If $F$ is the function field $K=\CC(B)$ of a smooth complex curve $B$, this property has a nice geometric interpretation: for a (regular) model $\pi: \mathscr{X} \to B$ of $X$, and for any choice of jets over finitely many points of $B$, is there a section of $\pi$ with these prescribed jets?

-Let $B$ be a smooth, connected curve over an algebraically closed field (say, $\CC$).
-Let $K$ be the function field of $B$, and $S \subset B$ a proper, closed subscheme.
-Let $X$ be a smooth $K-$scheme, and $\mathscr{X}$ a (regular) \em model \em for $X$, i.e. a smooth, proper morphism $\pi: \mathscr{X} \to B$ with generic fiber $X$.
-Then $X$ satisfies \em weak approximation with respect to $B$ and $S$ \em if for every model and every $B-$morphism $\sigma: S \to \mathscr{X}$, $\sigma$ can be extended to a $B-$morphism defined on an open subset $U \subset B$ that contains $S$. $X$ satisfies \em weak approximation with respect to $B$ \em (or, equivalently, \em over $K$\em) if for every proper, closed subscheme $S \subset B$, $X$ satisfies weak approximation with respect to $B$ and $S$.

 \